 - Family, medical, or money issues.
 The fact that you're dating again might be a sore issue for your children, living on a pension or with a chronic disease can be hard, and all of us have issues in our lives.
 These, however, are not issues to bond over on a first date.
 Complaining about family members and bringing up money issues falls into a category called "too much too soon."
 Think of getting to know someone like peeling an onion.
 If you peel back all the layers at once, you might ruin your chances of scoring a second date.

 - Political and religious issues.
 Politics and religions can ruin a date as no other topics can.
-Having similar religions and political beliefs can make a strong connection, but like personal issues, these topics shouldn't be brought up at a first meeting.
+Having similar religions and political beliefs can make a strong connection, but these topics shouldn't be brought up at the first meeting like personal issues.

 Not sure what to talk about on your date?
 This list from eHarmony is a great starting point.
 Specific suggestions include passions and dreams, your bucket list, and things that make you laugh.
 Taking these conversation starters and turning them into questions for your date is a good way to get to know him or her as well.
 As long as the topics are positive and you're listening more than you talk, it's okay to share.

-- Embrace these "senior dating do's".
-Now that you know what not to do on a first date hone in on the things that will make your first date a smashing success.
+- Embrace these "senior date do's."
+Now that you know what not to do on a first date, hone in on the things that will make your first date a smashing success.

 - Dress comfortably and smart.
 Pull out some of the new duds that you purchased when preparing to date again.
 But always make sure what you're wearing is appropriate for the particular date you're going on.
-Heels on a hiking trip would be a disaster as would a suit for a stroll down the shore.
+On a hiking trip, heels would be a disaster, as would a suit for a stroll down the shore.

 - Look for red flags.
 Although we all want our first date to turn into a second, it needs to be with the right person.
 If your date is throwing out red flags during dinner or something doesn't seem right with their backstory, consider moving on to a different suitor.
 Dating at an older age can be difficult, but it doesn't need to be desperate.
 If your date doesn't seem like a good fit or you're not having fun, trust your gut.